 Last week members of the Association of Professional Landscape Designers were in town to tour this and other gardens in the Bay area.
 In coming days, we’ll be featuring more of these gardens not usually seen by the public.

 Above: In the outdoor dining room, hand cast concrete pavers of varied sizes are set in gravel to create a loose naturalistic look; it feels more expansive than a tightly woven grid of pavers.

-Above: Hardenbergia violacea 'Happy Wanderer' (Purple Vine Lilac) is an exuberant, bushy perennial in this climate.
+Above: Hardenbergia violacea ‘Happy Wanderer’ (Purple Vine Lilac) is an exuberant, bushy perennial in this climate.
 I actually pulled the shrub out of the garden at my house a few years back after it threatened to eat the front porch.
-Here, though, it was charming; carefully thinned and shaped, it has been trained as a topiary against a wall.
-(N.B.: For a tamer option, see "Indoor Vines as House Plants.")
+Here, though, it was charming, carefully thinned and espaliered against a wall.
+(N.B.: For a tamer option, see “Indoor Vines as House Plants.”)

 Above: A Meyer lemon tree that Ms. Hecht installed in the garden to replace an apple tree that was lost because of an irrigation break.
 “In a garden, you are going to lose things,” she says.
 (N.B.: To learn how to grow your own indoor lemon tree, see “DIY: Potted Indoor Citrus Trees.”)

 Above: Ms. Hecht’s client cooks frequently and entertains guests in the garden; a half wall of empty wine bottles helps delineate the dining room area of the garden.
 The bottles light up like jewels in sunlight.

 Above: Beyond the dining room area, a cutting garden is in the other back corner of the yard.
 This was possibly the most fragrant rose I ever smelled and I am hoping Ms. Hecht will discover its name in her records.